melezhik/jam/README.md

 The content of configuration file is pretty self-explanatory:

 ### repository
-The repository parameter points to the pinto repository to download external dependencies ( cpan modules ) from.
-Before we start create distribution archive we should create pinto repository and optionally a stack :
+The repository parameter points to the pinto repository to download external dependencies ( CPAN modules ) from.
+Before we start create distribution archive we should create pinto repository and optionally a stack:

     $ pinto --root init /var/pinto/repos/my-repo